-SCIE 103
+SCIF 103

-Survey of Earth Sciences w/lab (S) (5)
+Survey of Earth Sciences (S) (5)

 Explores topics in earth sciences: geology, oceanography, meteorology, astronomy.
 Earthquakes, volcanoes, glaciers, streams, floods, landslides, tides, coastal features, weather and climate, planets and stars.
 Integrates information about the relationship between humans and the physical environment.
+SCIE 103L must be taken concurrently or a later quarter to satisfy the requirement for a science course with a lab.
 Designed for students with little or no science background.